paulsp94/tfjs_Xception_imagenet/README.md

 # Xception TFJS

 The Xception model pretrained on imagenet for TensorFlow.js as a layers model.
+On ImageNet, this model gets to a top-1 validation accuracy of 0.790 and a top-5 validation accuracy of 0.945.
+The default input size for this model is 299x299.

 This model has been converted, using the [tfjs-converter][1].
 The base model and weights were taken from [keras][2].